TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 with TYPO3\CMS\Core are located within typo3/sysext/core/Classes.
 The rest is done by a simple resolution to include the necessary PHP class files.
 This means that the information to be cached away is only the list of available namespace-prefixes.
-All classes inside the TYPO3 CMS Core are PSR-4 compatible since TYPO3 CMS 6.0 already.
+All classes inside the TYPO3 Core are PSR-4 compatible since TYPO3 v6.0 already.

 The definition of these prefixes is set inside the composer.json of each package or distribution / project.
-In the TYPO3 CMS Core, every system extension defined these namespace prefixes already since TYPO3 CMS 7.1 and TYPO3 CMS 6.2.10.
+In the TYPO3 Core, every system extension defined these namespace prefixes already since TYPO3 v7.1 and TYPO3 v6.2.10.

 Autoloading developer-specific data differently
 -----------------------------------------------